 Religious wars are nothing more than

-people killing each other who has the better imaginary friend.
+people killing each other over who has the better imaginary friend.

 Religion is regarded by the common